dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 by a recognized CA; anonymous read access is granted to files (even privately owned) on the basis of the rendezvous token submitted with the request.

+#### Client timeout control

+The Third-party embedded client has a timer which will interrupt and return an error if the response from the server does not arrive after a given amount of time.

+The default values for this can be controlled by the properties:

+    pool.mover.xrootd.tpc-server-response-timeout
+    pool.mover.xrootd.tpc-server-response-timeout.unit

+These are set to 2 seconds to match the aggressive behavior of the SLAC implementation.
+However, dCache allows you to control this dynamically as well, using the admin command:

+    \s <xrootd-door> xrootd set server response timeout

+This could conceivably be necessary under heavier load.

 ### Signed hash verification support